Prakhar-Shri/IMDb-Movies-Insights/README.md

 Thankfully, we have websites like IMDb which give us a bird's eye view of how the movie actually is, in terms of popularity, cast, genre etc. for a particular demographic as well as in general.

+I have also used Tableau to create visualizations of certain important parameters for better understanding of the data.

 Using a dataset with information of about a 100 movies, let us dwell into it and know more!